zhongfu/tp/docs/UserGuide.md

 ---
 Welcome to PeopleSoft!

-PeopleSoft is a desktop app for **calculating the salary for shift-based contractors**, optimized for use via a **Command Line Interface (CLI)**.
-If you are a **HR manager** and you can type fast, PeopleSoft can get your payroll tasks done **much faster** than traditional graphical user interface apps.
+PeopleSoft is a desktop application for **calculating the salary for shift-based contractors**, optimized for use via a **Command Line Interface (CLI)**.
+If you are a **HR manager** and you can type fast, PeopleSoft can get your payroll tasks done **much faster** than traditional graphical user interface applications.

 You can input your employees' data and the jobs that you want to keep track of.
 Then, you can assign the employees to the jobs that they are working on.